patrickjquinn/Marathon-Shell/apps/template/README.md

 # Template App

+⚠️ **THIS IS A TEMPLATE - DO NOT INSTALL THIS APP** ⚠️

 This is a starter template for creating new Marathon apps.
 It demonstrates best practices for MApp lifecycle management, navigation, and UI design.

+**Important**: This app is NOT meant to be built or installed.
+It exists purely as a reference and starting point for new apps.

 ## Features